-Tomorrow’s Lemonade Stand (TLS) is a community of little ladies and mini men who promote and instill the spirit of entrepreneurship for girls and boys in America.
+Tomorrow’s Lemonade Stand (TLS) is a community of little ladies and mini men who promote and instill the spirit of entrepreneurship for girls and boys.
 We empower them at an early age to become confident, self-reliant and capable individuals.
-Our focus is to instill the joys of being creative, taking a risk and finding a passion for children ages 7-11 (2nd-4th graders).
+Our focus is to instill the joys of being creative, taking a risk and finding a passion for children ages 7-12 (2nd-6th graders).

-TLS is a national in-person and online program that provides its members with affordable resources and tools to promote entrepreneurial education experiences for girls and boys.
+TLS is an in-person and online program that provides its members with affordable resources and tools to promote entrepreneurial education experiences for girls and boys.

 TLS was inspired by the spirit of the modern kid.
 The modern kid is smart, playful and enthusiastic.
 With a team of supporters, the modern day little lady and mini man also reach beyond what they know is easy.
 Modern day Lemonade Makers envision a better world and believe themselves to be key players in making that change take place through entrepreneurship.
 Our mission is to nurture and protect that belief at the earliest age possible.